 Proton Pump Inhibitors (PPIs) block the secretion of stomach acid.
-They are used to relieve heartburn and gastroesophageal reflux disease (GERD), in which stomach acid backs up into the esophagus.
+They are used to help relieve heartburn and gastroesophageal reflux disease (GERD), in which stomach acid backs up into the esophagus.
 They also may be recommended for treatment of esophageal inflammation (esophagitis) and esophageal ulcers due to acid reflux as well as for gastric inflammation and ulceration.
 Nexium, Prilosec and Prevacid are three popular examples of PPIs.
 More than 15 million Americans use them.
+Originally prescription-only drugs, over-the-counter (OTC) forms are now available.

 If you take one of these drugs, do so under the supervision of your physician.
-You also should be aware that there’s no discernible difference in effectiveness between the various PPIs available.
-Starting with the lowest effective dose is generally the best course.
-Instead of using these drugs long-term, I urge you to make lifestyle changes that can help eliminate the need for medication altogether.
-Instead of using these drugs long-term, I urge you to make lifestyle changes that can help eliminate the need for medication altogether.
+You also should be aware that there’s no discernible difference in effectiveness between the various PPIs available, and using the lowest effective dose is generally the most prudent and effective course of treatment.
+Instead of using these drugs long-term, I urge you to make lifestyle changes and try natural remedies that can help eliminate the need for medication altogether.

 Andrew Weil, M.D.